 We will not receive any proceeds from the sale of the common stock by the selling stockholders.
-However, we may receive up to approximately \$14,811,084 in the aggregate upon the exercise of the warrants if the holders exercise them for cash.
+However, we may receive up to approximately \$14.8 million in the aggregate upon the exercise of the warrants if the holders exercise them for cash.
+However, as these warrants also include a cashless exercise feature there can be no assurance that we will receive any capital from the exercise of such warrants.
 The registration of common stock pursuant to this prospectus does not necessarily mean that any of those shares will ultimately be offered or sold by the selling stockholders.
 We intend to use the proceeds received from any cash exercise of the warrants for working capital and general corporate purposes.